joho/sqltocsv/README.md

 # sqltocsv [![Build Status](https://travis-ci.org/joho/sqltocsv.svg?branch=master)](https://travis-ci.org/joho/sqltocsv)

 A library designed to let you easily turn any arbitrary sql.Rows result from a query into a CSV file with a minimum of fuss.
+Remember to handle your errors and close your rows (not demonstrated in every example).

 ## Usage